 Strong individuals make up an even stronger team

-At the moment there are 50 Ghanaian women and men working for Chance for Children.
-In addition two Europeans as well as alternating interns are part of the CFC team.
+At the moment there are 60 Ghanaian women and men working for Chance for Children.
+In addition three Europeans as well as alternating interns are part of the CFC team.
 All staff members have appropriate qualifications and are specialised in their respective field of expertise.
 CFC is keen on fair working conditions, adequate social benefits and proper wages.
 Additionally CFC is being actively supported by numerous volunteers both in Ghana and in Switzerland.

 Portrait of the three directors